GHerbosa/Getting-and-Cleaning-Data-Assignment-Coursera/README.md

 Code Overview:
 From raw data, task is to convert raw data to a tidy data which can be processed or analyze further much easily.
 Code is divided to
 6 subsections, 5 of which is based on objectives given by the assignment and the other 1 (first) is a prerequisite before working on the data itself.

 Prerequisite: it involves downloading the raw data directly from its source.
 Internet is a must in this activity.
 Data will be saved as a zipfile and will be extracted to a new folder that will be the main working folder. text files are also saved in variables that will be used later.

 Objective 1: From different text files, the purpose of this code was to compile and summarize similar data from different text files.

 Objective 2: Extracts the mean and standard deviation values from the compiled data.

-Objeective 3: Sets a convenient names for the values in activity data to easily understand.
+Objective 3: Sets a convenient names for the values in activity data to easily understand.

 Objective 4: Continuation of setting names, it involves transforming shortcut description to a descriptive and understandable one.

 Objective 5: Create the tidy data in a separate text file.